 Is a Lady Bird Deed in Your Future?

-Estate planning attorneys use many tools or strategies to create effective estate plans for their clients.
+An estate planning attorney uses many tools or strategies to create effective estate plans for their clients.
 An estate plan, or life care plan, covers many aspects of a person’s life including what type of end-of-life treatment they want, who will make medical or financial decisions for them if necessary, and how to dispose of property after death.
-The “Lady Bird Deed” is one tool used by lawyers when their client’s estate includes real property.
+The “Lady Bird Deed” is one tool used by a lawyer when their client’s estate includes real property.

 Lady Bird Deed Defined